mrbalov/mrb/_posts/organizing-modules-in-big-projects-loose-coupling-and-tight-cohesion/2024-12-12-organizing-modules-in-big-projects-loose-coupling-and-tight-cohesion.md

 The following terminology is important for gaining the right understanding of the ideas presented in the article.

 - **Element.** It is a generic part of a system of any scale.
 A file, module, function, class, or anything else is a valid example of a system element.
-In the context of the article, you may imagine an element as an elementary thing like a *molecule*, as it is usually used as a reference to elementary parts of a system.
-See [[2]](#references) for more details.
+In the context of the article, you may imagine an element as an elementary thing like a *molecule*, as it is usually used as a reference to elementary parts of a system. [<sup>2</sup>](#references)
 - **Module.** It is a group of more-or-less related elements encapsulated under a concise <abbr title="Application Programming Interface">API</abbr>.
 You can imagine a module as an *organ* built of molecules (elements).
-The same as an organ, a good module is responsible for doing one thing well.
-See [[1]](#references) and [[2]](#references) for more details.
+The same as an organ, a good module is responsible for doing one thing well. [<sup>1</sup>](#references) [<sup>2</sup>](#references)
 - **Component.** It is a runtime version of a system element.
 - **System.** A software system that is comprised of intercommunicating elements, the main goal of which is to deliver business value.
 Logically, you can imagine a system as a family of modules that make an *organism*.
-A usual organism is good at solving multiple tasks well, the same as good software systems do.
-See [[3]](#references) for more details.
+A usual organism is good at solving multiple tasks well, the same as good software systems do. [<sup>3</sup>](#references)
 - **Low coupling** is the same as **Loose coupling**.
 - **High cohesion** is the same as **Tight cohesion**.